 4. Service Agreement signed.
 The member (employer) and the worker (employee) both sign the Service Agreement that locks in the wage, schedule, and duties.

 5. EVV setup.
-The worker downloads the EVV mobile app or learns the IVR call-in process.
+The worker downloads CDTN's CareAttend app and learns the clock-in and clock-out flow.

 6. First shift starts.
 Worker clocks in via EVV at start; clocks out at end.
 Direct deposit follows on the next biweekly pay date.